jshea2/Art-Net-for-LIFX-HTTP/README.md

 #
 ## Notes:

+- If you un-comment light fixtures that aren't available, the code will still work, but you will get errors
 - This Node file processes Art-Net data only every 1000ms (or 1 second) which seems to work effectively.
 However, you can adjust the interval:
   ```javascript
     let myInterval = setInterval(processLastRequest, 1000);